THE MEANING OF HUMAN-COMPUTER INTERACTION

 #6 - Banks safe deposit box

-Once upon a time if one wished to get
+Once upon a time if one wished to get access to one's

-hours to the bank's branch office with an identification document.
+bank's branch office with an identification document.
 Some year ago the bank mailed a letter to its customers stating

 that starting a certain date it would be mandatory to call the branch one